SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

  selected.
  - *partition*: AWS partition
  - *arch*: instance architecture (x86_64 or aarch64)
- - *instance_names*: name of the instance types.
+ - *instance_types*: list of the instance types.
 One of these will be selected randomly if this group is selected.
  - *boot_types*: which boot types do these isntance types support (bios/uefi/uefi-preferred).